dfyockey/RomanDigital/README.md

 ## FAQ (Foremost Anticipated Questions)

 > Q: "I just updated RomanDigital / updated Android / restarted my device, and now the widget doesn't work!
-What happened?"
+How do I get it running again?"
 >
-> A: The widget "ticks" are scheduled in advance for technical reasons, and the widget that's part of the updated app may not receive "ticks" previously scheduled for the widget's earlier version.
-In such a case, it stops :slightly_frowning_face:  The workaround right now to get the widget going again is to "kickstart" it by simply opening and then canceling a settings screen from any widget or from the app.
-Not ideal, but at least it works. :roll_eyes:  My hope is to make such widget restarts either more elegant or entirely automatic at some point.
+> A: As of version 2.0.1, this should only happen when running RomanDigital on a device through Android Studio.
+The workaround to get the widget going again is to "kickstart" it by simply opening and then canceling a settings screen from any widget or from the app.

 > Q: "Why does the position of the divider change when 'Align to Divider' is selected?
 Isn't it supposed to stay in one place?"
 >